-Because smart homes rely on components being able to communicate with one another, before you stock up your shopping cart with all the latest and greatest smart home gadgets make sure they’re compatible with any other smart devices you own including your phone, tablet and any smart speaker you already own.
+But wading the waters of smart home products, which fall into dozens of categories, can be daunting.
+And because smart homes rely on components being able to communicate with one another, before you stock up your shopping cart with all the latest and greatest smart home gadgets, make sure they’re compatible with any other smart devices you already own including your phone, tablet and any smart speaker you already own.

-Standards and personal preferences aside, we've picked out a list of eight gadgets that we believe are the best smart home products you can buy.
+To help you start your smart home journey, or complete the technology-laden home of your dreams, we've curated a list of eight gadgets that we believe are the best smart home products you can buy.

-Here are our recommended best smart home devices to get your existing house, apartment or other domicile up to speed:
+Here are our recommendations for best smart home devices to get your existing house, apartment or other domicile up to speed:

 - Best smart speaker: Amazon Echo (2nd Gen)